ThomasDavidDev/Arduino-4X7-segment-display-library/README.md

 I hope that the library is free of bugs.
 Feel free to comment and/ or adjust bugs or suggest extra functions And remember, respect the GPL2 license.

+When something is useful, give it a star!